ericlbarnes/Statamic-email-form/readme.md

 * **bcc**: A bcc email address.
 * **required**: A pipe seperated list of required fields.
 Example: "name|address|city".
 Currently this only does simple validation to check if it is an empty value.

-## Issues / Gotchas
+## Issues / Gotchas - On the radar

-The name field is hard coded as the reply name in the plugin so it is recommended you use this field in your form.
+1. The name field is hard coded as the reply name in the plugin so it is recommended you use this field in your form.
+2. The plugin does have some hard coded English text and that will be fixed up in a future release.
+Still deciding on the best option for this.
+3. Validation is currently lacking some useful features.
+Basically only simple checking if the field is empty.

 ## Contribute